ACTIVITIES & VOLUNTEER OPPORTUNITIES

 Sign-up Genius is used to communicate and organize volunteer needs for activities.
 A parent volunteer is in charge of creating SUGs, in coordination with the parent volunteers leading each particular activity.

-Parent volunteers create communications such as Back-to-School flyers, Tag Day store-front posters, articles during the year for the Langley eNews (the PTSA weekly newsletter), Bands on the Run (spring 5K fundraiser) sponsor packets/posters/flyers/yard signs, and occasional articles for local papers.
-Events like Tag Day and the 5K are posted in digital media outlets such as NextDoor, FaceBook, the Great Falls and McLean Connection Newspapers and the McLean Patch.
+Parent volunteers create communications including Back-to-School flyers, Tag Day tags and store posters, Langley PTSA eNews articles, Bands on the Run 5K sponsor packets/posters/flyers/yard signs, and occasional articles for local papers.
+Concerts, Tag Day and the 5K are posted in digital media outlets such as NextDoor, FaceBook, the Great Falls and McLean Connection Newspapers and the McLean Patch.